 My name is Melody Rossi, and I’m the Founder of Cloud & Fire.

 I founded Cloud & Fire to give kids what others gave to me—help through the tough years.
 What we do is simple, but profound.
 We show up.
 We listen.
 We care.
-We look right into kids’ hearts and see what is there, and accept them as they are, with all the messiness of their lives.
-We offer up healing for wounds and skills for the future, and we keep showing up, even when there are mistakes, setbacks, and failures.
+We look right into kids’ hearts and accept them as they are, with all the messiness of their lives.
+We keep showing up, even when there are mistakes, setbacks, and failures.
+We create a safe place where wounds can be healed, and new horizons can appear.
 And all along the way, we share the gospel.
 We love because Christ first loved us.
 These are our weapons in the fight against gangs—and all the other things that destroy young lives.

 My life before Cloud & Fire has had many twists and turns.
 I’ve been a professional opera singer, an author, a classroom teacher, and a university professor.
 These aren’t exactly the perfect resume builders for founding a nonprofit to keep kids out of gangs.
 But they are evidence that God doesn’t call the equipped—He equips the called.
 It has been my greatest life privilege to help youth, to build a team of godly men and women who have demonstrated their love and faith through actions, and to work for better circumstances and outcomes for our community’s most vulnerable youth.

 I hope my story will inspire you to consider this life lesson: “If you don’t like it, change it.
 Find a need, and fill it.”

 Email Melody Rossi, firstname.lastname@example.org